lsst-sqre/sqr-086/index.md

 Sphinx domains are collections of directives that allow writers to document specific types of entities and cross reference those.
 Sphinx includes built-in domains for Python, C++, and other programming languages, which is how Sphinx API references are built.

-An example of how a table and column might be documented in a a Sphinx project:
+An example of how a table and column might be documented in a Sphinx project:

 ```{code-block} rst